 The Psychoanalytic Research Consortium (PRC) is an independent, Not-for-Profit Corporation(1), whose purpose has been to collect recordings of psychoanalyses and other psychoanalytically informed psychotherapies.
-The PRC catalogs and safe-guards these tapes, transcripts, and other materials relating to these treatments.
+The PRC catalogs and safe-guards these recordings and transcripts.
 It also prepares selections of such materials in a suitably confidential form for distribution to qualified psychoanalytic investigators.
-With this data from actual, recorded psychoanalytic treatments, the PRC has provided specific evidence for the efficacy of psychoanalysis and psychoanalytic psychotherapies.
-To this end, members of the PRC have developed rating scales of essential aspects of the work being done by patient and analyst.
-Using these scales, PRC members and other investigators have determined how the process of psychotherapy helps people in psychological trouble, identifying contributions from patient or analyst, or the interactive match between the two, which lead to effective results.
+Based upon this data from actual, recorded psychoanalytic treatments, the PRC has provided specific evidence for the efficacy of psychoanalysis and psychoanalytic psychotherapies.
+Members of the PRC have developed rating scales of essential aspects of the work being done by patient and analyst.
+Using these scales, PRC members and other investigators have determined how the process of psychotherapy helps people in psychological trouble, identifying contributions from patient or analyst, or the interactive match between the two, which lead to effective results (our published studies listed here (PRC Findings).
 The PRC stands in a pivotal position to educate present and future psychotherapists, by making use of a unique database of psychotherapy cases and unique methods for assessing the effectiveness of various kinds of interventions.

 Overall Goals of the PRC

 - Preserve data from recorded psychoanalyses and psychotherapies in a digital form, including for use after the death of the psychotherapist.